brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 to how it would if you measured time in milliseconds.
 To avoid this, we insist that you always specify dimensionally consistent equations.

-Now let's go back to the good equations and actually run the simulation.
+Now let’s go back to the good equations and actually run the simulation.

 .. code:: ipython2